Provision Data Collectors

 Deployment Sample

-Define only a deployment in the YAML specification file when creating a deployment for one or more execution Data Collectors that can be manually scaled.
+Define only a deployment in the YAML specification file when creating a deployment for one or more Data Collectors that can be manually scaled.

 The following sample YAML specification file defines only a deployment: